 Print-on-demand makes these kinds of unique gifts possible, allowing anyone to print a one-off book in short order for a special occasion.
 I’ve done it myself a handful of times and I can attest that people get a special glow when you give them a personalized book as a gift.

 The real uptick in gift-giving users we’ve seen is directly tied to the photo book and calendar tools we added some years ago.
 Making it easy to create these highly gift-worthy items gave new and existing users a new avenue into books as gifts.

-The point does not need to be over-stressed.
-It is simply notable that a portion of users creates books that will never be used for retail, business, or promotional purposes.
+The point need not be over-stressed.
+It is notable that a portion of users creates books that will never be used for retail, business, or promotional purposes.

 The short answer is anyone with a book to print.
 The long answer is really long.
 And it keeps changing.

 On day one, Lulu was a platform designed to empower authors.
 Today we still do that, but we also enable a range of different creative types and business people.
 Tomorrow, who knows what kinds of book printing needs the world will have?

 Well, actually, we’ve got a decent idea for the near future.
 And we’re using that knowledge to stay a step ahead, to keep our tools adaptable and easy to use, and to keep our eyes on our customers so we can provide the best book printing and fulfillment services in the world.

 Paul is the Senior Copywriter at Lulu, writing weekly blog posts and helping guide content for the company’s marketing.
 When he’s not deeply entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
 Paul is a dog person, but considers himself cat tolerant.